-Note: The above OS requirement applies to 64-bit versions of Color Factory (version 8.0 build 800 and up)
+Note: The above OS requirement applies to 64-bit versions of Color Factory (version 8.0 build 800 and higher).

 32-bit versions of Color Factory (before build 800) also run on Windows server 2008.
 Current and future releases of Color Factory are 64-bit only.

-Important: The service account running Color Factory's processes needs local administrator privileges.
+Note: The service account running Color Factory processes needs local administrator privileges.

-Due to the scalability of a Color Factory installation, system requirements will vary greatly depending on the type of system you are setting up.
-The below specifications outline the software required to run Color Factory.
-If you need help choosing hardware for the installation you should consult your FotoWare Certified Partner.
+Due to the scalability of a Color Factory installation, system requirements vary greatly depending on the type of system you are setting up.
+The specifications below outline the software required to run Color Factory.
+If you need help choosing hardware for the installation, contact FotoWare.

 RAW file support

 Color Factory can use the Adobe DNG converter to process RAW files.
 An advantage of this is that all corrections made to the RAW file in the Photoshop Camera RAW module and Lightroom are reflected in the output file.